RohitashvaSjhala/Web-development/README.md

 These projects and sessions includes:
 1. Constructing an IOS web-based calculator,
 2. Practising parallex scrolling,
+3. Creating a VR webpage,
-3. Adding animations from codepen and
+4. Adding animations from codepen and
-4. Building a newspaper.
+5. Building a newspaper.